28 Jul Effective Tips on Testing and Tagging

 Testing and tagging an electric appliance is considered to be the best way to certify that it will last long.
 In this process, the appliance is carefully inspected to check for connections, flex, guards, plug and covers.
-This inspection is carried out with the help of visual examination and electrical testing of your appliances and then submitting a report on whether the appliance has passed or failed the test.
-These electrical appliances are tested for leakages or dangerous faults that are usually not identifiable with the naked eye.
+This inspection is carried out by a visual examination and electrical testing of your appliances, and then submitting a report on whether the appliance has passed or failed.
+These electrical appliances are tested for leakages or dangerous faults that are usually not identifiable by the naked eye.

 Whether to test and tag a device entirely depends on the person conducting the business or an undertaking.
-For this testing process, they can either get the required testing equipment and train a worker to get it done or hire a 3rd party to carry out the same.
+For this testing process, they can either get the required testing equipment and train a worker to do the testing, or hire a third party to carry out the same.

-The chief reason behind conducting the testing and tagging of the electrical appliance is to ensure the safety of the people at the workplace who deal with the appliance and also minimizing the risk of any electrical hazard.
+The chief reason behind conducting the testing and tagging of the electrical appliance is to ensure the safety of the people at the workplace who deal with the appliance, and also minimize the risk of any electrical hazard.
 As per the Australian Standards, the testing and tagging frequencies should be based on the type of environment the appliance is used in.

 Industries that require testing and tagging

 Different industries like demolition, construction and mining should get their appliances tested and tagged every 3 months.
 The reason behind this is the harsh nature of the industry where the equipment is likely to get damaged faster.
 The coloured tags for these processes keep changing for different periods during the year.

 Tips to be followed for testing and tagging

 Leave out the new items –

 The new items purchased actually do not need any kind of testing.
 The manufacturers should mark on the product the date when it should be first tested after being purchased.
 To be on the safe side, you can also consult with your technician and reconfirm the testing date mentioned.